Table of Contents

-Workplace safety training is a type of compliance training intended to prepare employees for risks in their workplace.
+Workplace safety training is a type of alignment training intended to prepare employees for risks in their workplace.
 It covers common workplace hazards and how to recognize and mitigate them.
 Workplace safety training is vital to reduce injury and death in the workplace and keep all employees safe.

 You can always benefit from taking safety training before employment.
 Safety training is implemented as part of the workplace safety program put in place by the employer.

 A workplace safety program is a program made by the employer or a designated safety supervisor that covers all the policies, procedures, and plans for maintaining a safe workplace.
 Safety programs are not always required by OSHA, but they still recommend them.
-Safety programs are the best way for employers to ensure they abide by OSHA standards at all times.
+Safety programs are the best way for employers to ensure they abide by OSHA Requirements at all times.
 For more detailed information check out our article What are the 4 elements of a safety program?

 Safety training should be a primary part of a workplace safety program.
 It should detail what training is being given to the employees as well as a list of the employees and when they completed their training.